elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 ###

-To avoid repeating calling the function over and over again, I am going to pass the column names using dyplyr.
+To avoid repeating the function over and over again, I am going to pass the column names using dyplyr.
 Produces table will be stored in a list.